Balance

 Think of your life like your job: once you leave work, you leave all unfinished tasks for the next day, knowing you’ll come back to them.

-No matter how bad your workday was, you’ll still sleep in your own bed, unless you got into a car accident or the CIA threw you in jail, in which case, enjoy your new bed.
+No matter how bad your workday was, you will still sleep in your own bed unless you got into a car accident or ended up somewhere entirely unexpected, in which case, enjoy your new bed.

-If you take a piece of that jelly monster home with you, your house will stink for nothing… and if you take your home’s toxic mess to work or social events, or whatever, you’ll stink up those places too, and if you’ve kept doing this for years, you’ve already melted everything, everywhere, all the time, and drowned into the depression abyss.
+If you bring a piece of that jelly monster home, your house will stink for no reason.
+And if you carry your home’s toxic mess into work or social situations, you will stink those places up too.
+If you have been doing this for years, you have already melted everything, everywhere, all at once and drowned in the depression abyss.

 So, darling: